moliver28/research-handbook/content/handbook/engineering/infrastructure/team/ops/on-call-shadowing.md

 title: "EOC Shadow and Shadowee Expectations"
 ---

-The engineer on call (EOC) shadowing process is designed to provide new engineers with practical, hands-on experience in managing live incidents, responding to alerts, and ensuring system stability.
+The engineer on-call (EOC) shadowing process is designed to provide new engineers with practical, hands-on experience in managing live incidents, responding to alerts, and ensuring system stability.
 Shadowing allows new team members (Shadows) to observe and gradually take on the responsibilities of an EOC under the guidance of an experienced engineer (Shadowee).

 This document outlines the key expectations for both the EOC Shadow and Shadowee, ensuring a structured approach to learning and support throughout the shadowing process.
 By clearly defining the roles and responsibilities, we aim to ensure the Shadow gains the necessary skills, knowledge, and confidence to handle real-time incidents effectively, and that the Shadowee can provide the appropriate guidance and mentorship.